The Dead Daisies: Welcome to Daisyland and Locked and Loaded (2019)

-February 2019 saw the launch of a brand new online horror series called 'Welcome to Daisyland'.
-The Dead Daisies feature in some of the episodes and their music from the 2018 album 'Burn It Down' is used as the soundtrack.
+February 2019 saw the launch of an online horror television series called 'Welcome to Daisyland'.
+The Dead Daisies feature in some of the episodes and their music from the 2018 album Burn It Down is used as the soundtrack.
 Some of the songs featured include 'Dead and Gone' and 'Burn It Down'.
 On 14 February, new single 'Dead and Gone' swamp version, which is an acoustic version of the track, was released in conjunction with the first episode.

 With the various members of the band working on solo projects, the band are off the road.
-Apart from the 'Welcome To Daisyland' horror series, they have also released a series of cover versions recorded at acoustic performances which have included 'My Generation' by The Who,'Ramble On' by Led Zeppelin, 'Maggie May' by Rod Stewart and 'We're An American Band' by Grand Funk Railroad.
-'Song and a Prayer' and 'Fortunate Son' acoustic versions which were originally recorded for an American Airlines promotion were then released on the Spotify platform.
+Apart from the 'Welcome To Daisyland' horror series, they have also released a series of cover songs recorded at acoustic performances which have included 'My Generation' by the Who, 'Ramble On' by Led Zeppelin, 'Maggie May' by Rod Stewart and 'We're An American Band' by Grand Funk Railroad.
+'Song and a Prayer' and 'Fortunate Son' acoustic versions, which were originally recorded for an American Airlines promotion, were then released on Spotify.

-On 7 June 2019, the debut album from 2013, was available for the first time in a vinyl format.
+On 7 June 2019, the debut album from 2013 was available for the first time on vinyl.

-German music duo twocolors did a mix of the track "Make Some Noise", released as a dance mix titled "Make It Louder".
+German music duo Twocolors did a mix of the track "Make Some Noise", released as a dance mix titled "Make It Louder".

 On 23 August 2019, the band released Locked and Loaded, a collection of cover songs recorded both live and in the studio.
 "Fortunate Son" and "Join Together" were available on digital platforms before the album was released.